-The Company will take into account wider stakeholder and social responsibilities, and their implications for long-term success.
+The Company will take into account wider stakeholder interests, including social and environmental responsibilities, and their implications for long-term success.

 Given the business and operations of the Company, matters may arise that impact on society and the communities within which it operates or the environments which may have the potential to affect the Company's ability to deliver shareholder value over the medium to long-term.
-In addition to integrating such matters into the Company's strategy and business plan, the Company has adopted a Health and Safety, Community Relations and Environmental Impact Policy which governs its social responsibility plans - the principal elements of this policy incorporate:
+In addition to integrating such matters into the Company's strategy, business model and plan, the Company has adopted a Health and Safety, Community Relations and Environmental Impact Policy which governs its social and environmental responsibility plans - the principal elements of this policy incorporate: